kevinwjin/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: First-year PhD student at Yale University.
+subtitle: First-year PhD student at Yale University

 profile:
   align: right